 My Merrell Moab 3 review gives you my first-hand take on the world's most popular—yet polarizing— hiking shoe.
-On one hand, the Moab is "the world's best-selling hiker" (according to Merrell), and hordes of hikers post "I love my Merills" [sic] every time someone crowd-sources hiking shoe recommendations online.
+On one hand, the Moab is "the world's best-selling hiker" (according to Merrell), and hordes of hikers post "I love my Merrills" [sic] every time somebody asks for hiking shoe recommendations online.
 On the other hand, the Moab is a hiking shoe that outdoor industry professionals love to hate.
-Few of my co-workers in the outdoor industry actually hike in Merrells.
-And many won't recommend the Moab to their customers —much less their friends and family members.
-Is the Merrell Moab 3 a good hiking shoe—or one to avoid?
+Almost none of my co-workers in the outdoor industry actually hike in Merrells, and many won't recommend the Moab to their customers —much less their friends and family members.
+So, is the Merrell Moab 3 a good hiking shoe or one you should avoid?
 My review draws upon my personal and professional experience with the Moab to help you figure out if this best-selling hiking shoe might be a good fit for your feet and a good match for your hikes.

 This post includes affiliate links.
 If you click on an affiliate link and buy something, the retailer may share a small percentage of the sale with Hiking Feet.
 That's free for you—and gives you an easy way to support this site's free and independent content.